 - Do you make your own soups?
 Do you make your own stocks?
 As mentioned above, homemade stocks are rare.
 Homemade soups made from commercial bases are only a little better than pre-prepared soups.

-- Please serve my sauce, dressing, butter on the side: Reguest no butter on veggies.
+- Please serve my sauce, dressing, butter on the side: Request no butter on veggies.

-- Menu says sauteed: You say, only a drop of butter or oil please! or May I have mine sauteed in water or wine.
+- Menu says sauteed: Only a drop of butter or oil please!
+May I have mine sauteed in water or wine.

 I am sure that I will think of more to add to this later, so watch for future dine out tips.

-If you are interested in revving up your metabolism and losing weight without dieting, you can check out Wow!
-You Are Really Lucky…You Have a High Metabolism.
+If you are interested in revving up your metabolism and losing weight without dieting, check out Wow!
+6 Week Weight Loss program.